GoInterject/GoInterject.github.io/wDeveloper/L-Dev-AdvancedDataSave.md

 ### Merge Insert

-Just after the previous section, you will add a "WHEN NOT MATCHED BY TARGET" section to handle new insertions:
+Just after the previous section, you will add another section "WHEN NOT MATCHED BY TARGET".
+This will handle new insertions:

 ![](/images/L-Dev-AdvancedDataSave/SPMergeInsert.png)
 <br>